chcculle/rails_interview_project/README.md

 The technical portion of the interview will anchor on a small scheduling site you will create beforehand.
 This project will be the focal point of a Q&A session, and the foundation for a group project you will work on with part of the development team.

 Plan to spend 1-2 hours on this project.
-Please send your project to interview-project@parkwhiz.com prior to your interview.
+Please make commits as you do changes, then zip and send your project to interview-project@parkwhiz.com prior to your interview.

 Requirements
 ============